Information about the Quality Initial Teacher Education Review including how to participate.

 On 11 March 2021, the Hon Alan Tudge MP, Minister for Education and Youth delivered a speech which highlighted the importance of ITE and announced a review into ITE.

-This review was launched on 15 April, with the announcement of the terms of reference and an Expert Panel of Professor Lisa Paul AO PSM (Chair), Mr Malcolm Elliott, Emeritus Professor Bill Louden AM and Mr Derek Scott.
+The Quality Initial Teacher Education Review (the Review) was launched on 15 April, with the announcement of the terms of reference and an Expert Panel of Ms Lisa Paul AO PSM (Chair), Mr Malcolm Elliott, Emeritus Professor Bill Louden AM and Mr Derek Scott.

 - Attracting and selecting high-quality candidates into the teaching profession